mhruzd/Homework-2-BMDA/README.md

        col = 1:length(unique(se_final$colData$Disease)), pch = 19)
 ```

-*Conduct the same analysis using limma on the log CPM values*
+*Conduct the same analysis on the log CPM values*

-Load library and assign vairables to run the analysis
+Load library for `limma` and assign vairables to run the analysis
 ```{r}
 library(limma)